 This is the most serious of all side effects of pomegranates.
 Though rare, pomegranate allergies can be life-threatening.
 Please take the sign of any allergy seriously.

-2. Can Interact With Certain Drugs
+2. May Interact With Certain Drugs

 3. May Lower Blood Pressure Way Too Much

-4. May Cause Allergies During Pregnancy
+4. May Cause Fetal Growth Restriction (FGR) During Pregnancy

-Though the juice could be safe, there is not enough research on the safety of other forms of pomegranate.
-Hence, to be on the safe side, please avoid pomegranate during pregnancy and breastfeeding.
-Also, please check with your doctor.
+Though the juice could be safe, there is not enough research on the safety of other forms of pomegranate (like pomegranate extract).
+Hence, stick to the juice during pregnancy.
+Animal studies showed that pomegranate juice supplementation reduced fetal abdominal and head circumference (6).